chaos-polymtl/lethe/doc/source/examples/multiphysics/static-bubble/static-bubble.rst

 VOF
 ~~~

 The surface tension force computation is enabled in the ``VOF`` subsection.
-The surface tension coefficient :math:`\sigma` is set to :math:`1.0` with the parameter ``surface tension coefficient``.
 The value of the filter factors :math:`\alpha` and :math:`\beta` described in section :ref:`Normal and curvature computations` are controlled respectively by the parameters ``phase fraction gradient filter factor`` and ``curvature filter factor``.
 Finally, the parameter ``output auxiliary fields`` set at ``true`` enables the output of the filtered phase fraction gradient and filtered curvature fields.

 .. code-block:: text

     subsection VOF
       subsection surface tension force
         set enable                                = true
-        set surface tension coefficient           = 1
         set phase fraction gradient filter factor = 4
         set curvature filter factor               = 1
         set output auxiliary fields               = true